taesungp/cyclegan/_posts/2017-03-25-maps-comparison.md

 ================

 * pix2pix is based on aligned method.
-* "Feature Loss + GAN" uses the GAN loss plus the L1 difference of the activation of ReLU4_2 of a pretrained VGG network.
+* "feature loss + GAN" uses the GAN loss plus the L1 difference of the activation of ReLU4_2 of a pretrained VGG network.
 * "pixel loss + GAN" uses the GAN loss plus the L1 difference loss of the pixels of the input and output images.

 | Input | BiGAN | CoGAN | feature loss + GAN | pixel loss + GAN | CycleGAN | pix2pix | Ground Truth |